 - The simplest way to cook asparagus is to steam it.
 Steam for about 5-10 minutes.
 Squeeze some lemon juice and pepper and enjoy.

-- You could also grill it on a BBQ, might need to put in a metal pan so it doesn’t fall between the grill slats.
+- Subsequently, you could also grill it on a BBQ.
+However, might need to put in a metal pan so it doesn’t fall between the grill slats.
 Grill for about 5-10 min.
 I like to toss with some olive oil, balsamic vinegar, garlic powder, salt and pepper first.

-- Some people eat it raw in a salad.
-Chop up and add to a salad.
+- Alternatively, some people eat it raw.
+For example, chop up and add to a salad.

 13. Avocado is beneficial for calming your nerves.

-According to Vivala.com, avocados are rich in B vitamins which help release serotonin and dopamine which boost your mood and help relieve stress and anxiety.
+According to Vivala.com, avocados are rich in B vitamins.
+As a result, B vitamins help release serotonin and dopamine – both of which will boost your mood and help relieve stress and anxiety.

 WAYS TO EAT MORE AVOCADO:

 - Mash it up and make guacamole.
-Dip some chips in it or cucumber slices and you’ve got a healthy and happy snack.
+After that, dip some chips in it or cucumber slices and you’ve got a healthy and happy snack.

-- Add ½ an avocado to a smoothie.
+- Put ½ an avocado in a smoothie.

 - Add slices to a salad.

-- Add slices or mashed avocado to a sandwich or burger.
+- Similarly, sliced or mashed avocado is a great addition to a sandwich or burger.

 - Eat it as it is.
-Take bites with a spoon or fork.
-Add some salt, or balsamic vinegar for a little extra flavor.
+Firstly, take bites with a spoon or fork.
+Secondly, add some salt, or balsamic vinegar for a little extra flavor.

 14. Kiwi Fruit brings peace from Anxiety

-The alternativedaily.com shared a survey done with 54 healthy young male adults. ½ were given ½ a kiwi a day, the other half were given 2 a day.
+The alternativedaily.com shared a survey done with 54 healthy young male adults. ½ of the participants were given ½ a kiwi a day.
+Meanwhile, the other half were given 2 a day.

 Kiwis contain Vitamin C. This essential vitamin helps to protect the body from the effects of stress and it fights free radicals.